-- (1)If an action or proceeding has been finalised otherwise than by judgment. order or party who the discontinuance, filed the originating process in the action or proceeding is to file a notice certifying that the action or proceeding has come to an end. - (2) A notice filed under subrule (1) is to - - (a) be in the prescribed form; and - (b) be filed within 21 days after the action or proceeding has come to an end.
+- (1) If an action or proceeding has been finalised otherwise than by judgment, order or discontinuance, the party who filed the originating process in the action or proceeding is to file a notice certifying that the action or proceeding has come to an end. - (2) A notice filed under subrule (1) is to - (a) be in the prescribed form; and - (b) be filed within 21 days after the action or proceeding has come to an end.